MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu/honolulu-standalone-hyper-v.md

 ---
 title: Configure Microsoft Hyper-V Server for management by Project Honolulu
-description: "How to Configure Microsoft Hyper-V Server (standalone) to be managed by Project Honolulu" ms.prod: windows-server-threshold ms.reviewer: na ms.suite: na
+description: "How to configure Microsoft Hyper-V Server (standalone) to be managed by Project Honolulu" ms.prod: windows-server-threshold ms.reviewer: na ms.suite: na